devanshujoshi/devopstest/Scenario2/README.md

 The Build pipeline is created as YAML pipeline, refer to the YAML code here: [azure-pipelines.yml](azure-pipelines.yml)
 ![CIImage](Images/CIBuild.PNG)

-Below are the screenshots of the Azure Devops pipeline execution using above steps:
+Below are the screenshots of the Azure Devops pipeline execution using above steps:<br />

 Pipeline execution :
 ![CIImageExample](Images/CIBuildExample.PNG)